build-on-aws/content/posts/AIX-BuildOn/01-ai-explainability-intro/index.md

 ---
-layout: AIX-Intro-B1.ipynb
-title: A Gentle Introduction to AI Explainability - part 1: Introduction
-description: Introduction to AI Explainability methiods.
+title:
+description:
 tags:
   - AI Explainability
   - AI Fairness
   - Machine Learning
   - Artificial Intelligence
-authorGithubAlias: cyrusmv
+authorGithubAlias: cyrusmvahid
 authorName: Cyrus Vahid
 date: 2022-07-08
+authorGithubAlias:
 ---

-# AI Explainability
 In this series of blogs we learn about what AI Explainability is, we look a deeper look into local post-hoc explainability using fundamental perturbation methods such as SHAP and LIME.
 In the future posts, we explore other methods such as back-propagation methods, including gradient-based methods and those based in DeepLift.
 The current publication has 5 parts, which as follows:
-- [Part 1: Introduction](01-ai-explainability-intro.md), which explores what explainability is and why we should be interested.
+- [Part 1: Introduction](01-ai-explainability-intro), which explores what explainability is and why we should be interested.
-- [Part 2: Local Interpretable Model-agnostic Explanation or LIME](02-lime.md), which goes deep into LIME methods.
+- [Part 2: Local Interpretable Model-agnostic Explanation or LIME](02-lime), which goes deep into LIME methods.
-- [Part3 : LIME tutorial](03-lime-tutorial.md), which runs an example on three images using Inception-V3 and resnet-152 and then uses LIME for explainability.
-Code notebook is located [here](04-lime-example.md)
+- [Part3 : LIME tutorial](03-lime-tutorial), which runs an example on three images using Inception-V3 and resnet-152 and then uses LIME for explainability.
+Code notebook is located [here](04-lime-example)
-- [Part 4: Shapley values](05-shapley-values.md), provides a quick overview of Shapley values in game theory, which is the foundation of SHAP method.
-If you are already familiar with the theory, you can skip to [Part 5](06-shap.md).
+- [Part 4: Shapley values](05-shapley-values), provides a quick overview of Shapley values in game theory, which is the foundation of SHAP method.
+If you are already familiar with the theory, you can skip to [Part 5](06-shap).
 If you are not familiar with the concepts, I would encourge you to spend a few minutes studying this post.
-- [Part 5, SHAP method](06-shap.md), which explains how Shapley values are applied to find a unique solution to LIME's optimization problem and make the solution independent of its hyperparameters.
+- [Part 5, SHAP method](06-shap), which explains how Shapley values are applied to find a unique solution to LIME's optimization problem and make the solution independent of its hyperparameters.
-- [Part 6, SHAP tutorial](07-shap-tutorial.md) walks the reader throug a practical example of how to use Kernel SHAP for understanding object detection using VGG16.
-The full code can be found [here](08-shap-example.md).
+- [Part 6, SHAP tutorial](07-shap-tutorial) walks the reader throug a practical example of how to use Kernel SHAP for understanding object detection using VGG16.
+The full code can be found [here](08-shap-example).

-# A Gentle Introduction to AI Explainability - part 1: Introduction

 ## Context
 This blog series focuses on model explainability for supervised learning both for blackbox models such as deep learning models as well as interpretable models such as decision trees.
 This blog explains motivations for explainability as well as laying out basic definitions.
 The subsequent set of publications, dubbed *intermediate*, will describe basic explainability methods such as SHAPLY and associated software libraries.
 The final segment of the present publication will focus on implementation of model explainability in blackbox domain specific fields such as transformer based architecture for NLP.